devanshkaloti/IDEProjectConverter-Java/README.md

 $ python install.py
 ```

-Convert a project to NetBeans from terminal or CMD!
+Make the project IntelliJ and NetBeans compatible from terminal or CMD!

 ```
 $ convert /Users/johnexample/Desktop/myproject